romkatv/zsh-bin/README.md

 goes well, `zsh-5.8-linux-${ARCH}-static.tar.gz` will appear in the current directory.

-On FreeBSD build is done on host.
+On FreeBSD build is done on the host.
 On success, `zsh-5.8-freebsd-${ARCH}-static.tar.gz` is placed in `/out` and some junk is left over in the home directory.
 It's recommended to run the script in a freshly installed FreeBSD and nuke it afterwards.